YuanYuanOwO/QuickShop-Hikari-Documents/docs/addon/discount.md

 ## Apply the discounting

 You need install a discount code first, then purchase a shop that accept your code.
-Then discount will applied to your puchase, and your remaining count will be consumed.
+Then discount will applied to your purchase, and your remaining count will be consumed.

 ![](https://user-images.githubusercontent.com/30802565/208292084-633fe7e1-239c-4b8c-99b2-87fc9e824e1f.png)